 - A blank wall plate.
 This is the same as the body of a normal light switch or power outlet, but without anything in it.
 You can usually buy these from a local hardware store or electrical supplier for a couple of bucks.

 - Illuminated buttons.
 Available in red, green, blue, white, and yellow.
+See GQ16F Specifications for full specs on the buttons that I use.

 - A breakout to suit the number of buttons you want.
 Available in 2-button, 3-button, and 4-button versions.
 If you want a wall plate with a single button, use the 2-button breakout and only fit one button.